First Nations Cancer Burden

 - Given the high cancer burden in First Nations peoples, efforts to reduce the number of risk factors through culturally tailored and community-led cancer prevention programs will be necessary.

 - Better cancer screening access, education and awareness are needed to improve participation and follow-up.

-- More data is needed to understand why cancer rates differ between First Nations peoples and other people in Ontario, and how these differences can be addressed.
+- More data are needed to understand why cancer rates differ between First Nations people and other people in Ontario, and how these differences can be addressed.